mocnik-science/geogrid.js/README.md

 * [Leaflet.PixiOverlay](https://github.com/manubb/Leaflet.PixiOverlay)
 * [D3.js](https://d3js.org)

+In addition, the [vptree.js library](http://fpirsch.github.io/vptree.js/) needs to be placed in the directory `/libs`.
+In particular, the library should be made accessible as `/libs/vptree.js/vptree.min.js`.

 In order to use the `ISEA3HLayer`, a Leaflet map needs to be loaded first, for example, like follows:

 ```javascript